reflex-dev/reflex/README.md

 ## Getting Started

 Pynecone is a full-stack python framework that makes it easy to build and deploy web apps in minutes.
-All the information for getting started can be found in this README, however, a more detailed explanation of the following topics can be found on our website:
+All the information for getting started can be found in this README.
+However, a more detailed explanation of the following topics can be found on our website:

 <div align="center">